 - Dark pink: Thankfulness

-- Light pink: Grace, gladness, joy, perfect happiness, please believe me, gratitude, admiration, gentility
+- Light pink: Grace, gladness, joy, perfect happiness, belief, gratitude, admiration, gentility

 - Red: Love, passion, respect, courage, I love you, beauty, pure and lovely, prosperity